fkie-cad/friTap/EXAMPLE.md

 ## Extracting keys and decrypting with wireshark
 Wireshark offers a way to automatically decrypt TLS traffic when provided a file containing the neccessary keys [2].
 Such a file can be created using the `-keylog` option on sslinterceptor:

-`python sslinterceptor.py flipboard.app -spawn -keylog flipboard.keylog`
+`python3 sslinterceptor.py flipboard.app -spawn -keylog flipboard.keylog`

 To make use of this, we can simultaniously use sslinterceptor to log the keys and tcpdump (via adb) to record the pcap: